 The center includes a small library and large common room, a computer room with printers, a fully-equipped kitchen, and an outdoor terrace for student use.
 Free wireless access is available at the center and in the outdoor area.
 Students may drop by at their convenience to pick up mail, eat lunch, use the library or printers, work with the program tutor, and speak with staff.
 Group tutorials, occasional lectures, and group meetings are held in the common room.

-The Wellesley-in-Aix staff includes a full-time permanent resident director and program assistant who are available to assist students with all academic, administrative and practical matters.
+The Wellesley-in-Aix staff includes a full-time permanent resident director and an assistant director who are available to assist students with all academic, administrative and practical matters.
 The resident director is the primary emergency contact person on site, handles all academic issues and acts as the liaison between the program and university partners in Aix as well as with the French department and Office of International Studies at Wellesley.

 Dr. Monique Fecteau is the resident director of Wellesley-in-Aix.
 A longtime resident of France, she holds a doctorate in French and Second Language Acquisition from the University of Illinois in Urbana-Champaign.
 She has taught in several universities in the U.S. and directed numerous U.S. programs in France since 1987, notably in Paris and Dijon.